 Use the From and To pull down menu to choose a port or range of ports to describe and then enter a description of the port(s).
-Click Apply to set the descriptions in the Port Description Table.
+Click Apply to set the description in the Port Description Table.
+To remove a description for a port, select the port, leave the description field empty and click Apply.